tolitius/bb8/README.md

 Commands that create transaction operations (create-account, change-trust, send-payment, set-options, etc.) are by default _composable_, which means the output of one command may be piped as an input to another.
 In order to run them stand alone there is an `-s`/`--sign-and-submit` flag which will be used in most of the examples below to run commands individually.

-The "[Composing Transaction Operations](#composing-transaction-operations)" section talks about composing commands together along with signing and submitting transactions.
+The "[Composing Transaction Operations](#composing-transaction-operations)" section talks about composing commands together and piping composed transactions to `sign` and `submit` commands.

 ## Create Account Keys